nurbilu/chat_game_proj/General_fixs_&_errors.md

 (estimated time frame: 9-12 hours)
-   1.a. understand and create an expalnation for the offcanvas toggle icon (done) 1.b. finish card tables design (almost done) - remove the seethrough effect from the cards flip () 1.c. finish total lib design (almost done) - complete implementation of to left button() 1.d. complete the displayment of Load-srch-icon with loading component or not ()
+   1.a. understand and create an expalnation for the offcanvas toggle icon (done) 1.b. finish card tables design (almost done) - remove the seethrough effect from the cards flip (done) 1.c. finish total lib design (almost done) - complete implementation of to left button(done?)
+   1.d. complete the displayment of Load-srch-icon with loading component or not ()